ingiio/stakingfacilities-assignment/README.md

 # Ubuntu Server Deployment and Automated Hardening

-Automated deployment and hardening of a dual-homed Ubuntu Server VM using Terraform and Ansible.
+Automated deployment and hardening of a Ubuntu Server VM using Terraform and Ansible.

 ## Overview